tutsplus/learn-data-visualization-with-d3js/README.md

 ## Source Files Description:

-The this repo contains all the examples from the course.
+This repo contains all the examples from the course.

 ------